Help! What’s Ripping Up My Lawn? What Do I Do?

-In the Spring time as the snow melts, we hear a lot from people finding a web of matted down grass criss-crossing their lawns like a highway system.
+We hear a lot from people finding a web of matted down grass crisscrossing their lawns like a highway system.
 Many are quick to assume it’s white grubs or blame other insects, either for directly killing the grass or attracting burrowing animals.
 Some homeowners are seriously upset about the ‘devastation’.